Dorian4563/Technical-Documentation/README.md

 ## my link you can check and verify
-- To see and clone this project run git@github.com:Dorian4563/Technical-Documentation.git
+- To see and clone this project run: git@github.com:Dorian4563/Technical-Documentation.git tags and input as show in my work